abmagna/abmagna/README.md

 -->

 <h2> Hi, I'm Ana Beatriz! 👋</h2>
-I'm civil engenieer and i'm in carrer transition!
+I'm intern in IT Company!
 I want to discover a new world in the area of technology and who knows, escape from this matrix!

 <!--
 <h2>💻 Some stats 💻</h2>